 - Dimensional weight

-Actual weight is the fully-packaged weight of your shipment, as weighed on a certified shipping scale, such as at a public weighing station.
-If you ship several times a year and your packages typically weigh less than 5,000 pounds, you should consider purchasing a shipping scale.
-They are available online in the $500 range.
+Actual weight is the fully packaged weight of your shipment, as weighed on a certified shipping scale, such as at a public weighing station.
+If you ship several times a year and your packages typically weigh less than 5,000 pounds, you might want to consider purchasing a shipping scale.

 If you measure accurately, you’ll be in good shape.
 As with measuring a crate, always round up to the next whole inch for each of your measurements.

 Density has always been important in freight shipping because dense cargo doesn’t waste space.
-That’s why the denser a commodity, the lower the freight class and the lower the cost to ship.
-That may sound a little goofy, but the next post in this series will be dedicated entirely to freight class, so we’ll get into it in more detail there.
+That’s why the denser a commodity is, the lower the freight class and the lower the cost to ship.

-- How to determine the actual weight of the packaged cargo
+- The actual weight of the packaged cargo

-- How to measure the length, width and height of the crated or palletized freight
+- The length, width and height of the crated or palletized freight

 Now that you’ve got your actual weight, package measurements, density and freight class, how does this information help you select the carrier with the best rate and service for you without having to worry about a billing adjustment down the road?

-- “Based on the measurements of your cargo, we can probably get you a better deal through a density-based carrier instead of one that will use the freight class”
+The answer to that question is to get in touch!
+Once you have those measurements, our shipping agents can help you work through the multiple quotes you received when you ran your instant rate quote.
+They will be able to point out things such as “Based on the measurements of your cargo, we can probably get you a better deal through a density-based carrier instead of one that will use freight class.”

 Have cargo that’s ready to be shipped and accurate freight measurements at hand?
-Get started with our instant freight quote tool.
+Let us help you find the prefect carrier for your shipment.
+Get an online quote or work with one of our shipping experts at 844-212-7447.